PolarRobotics/PR-Docs/docs/source/metadocs/programming_style_guide.md

 ### Code-Level
 - No `using namespace std`.
 	- Sometimes this is taught as a way to ease learning C++.
-	- Here, we don't use this in order to enhance readability.
+Here, we don't use it in order to enhance readability.
 	- See also: https://stackoverflow.com/questions/1452721/whats-the-problem-with-using-namespace-std
 - Use `#include` guards, not `#pragma once`
 	- Include guards should be named in the following format: `FILENAME_H`